chack411/CongestionMonitor/README.md

 ![Update Workflow on GitHub - 2](Documentation/Images/cm_gh_updateworkflow2.png)

-Once it was updated, GitHub Actions runs the workflow and the Function App was deployed.
+Once it was updated, GitHub Actions runs the workflow and the Function App will be deployed.

 ![Run Workflow on GitHub - 1](Documentation/Images/cm_run_actions.png)